 Below you can find our Summer 2017 Newsletter.
-If you’d like to receive these topics directly in your email inbox, click here.
 If you’d like to learn more about these topics or speak with a consultant, please Contact Us.

 At the Hazards 27 Conference, BakerRisk® presented a paper highlighting the reduction of fire risk through the use of a Fire Hazard and Mitigation Analysis (FHMA).
 The goal of an FHMA is to assess the likelihood or consequence of fire scenarios and the emergency response plan to deal with a fire event.
 This allows fire protection engineers and emergency responders to ensure that both passive and active fire protection measures are adequate to handle the potential fires on their site.
 Although many recommended practices such as API RP 2001 reference performing an FHMA, there is little discussion of how one should be performed.
 More Details